 This list started as one that only included train companies operating in Britain and Ireland, but the remit has expanded to include those in other parts.
 That means that it never will be comprehensive and that there always will be more to add as I potter about the planet.
 Then again, some companies will come into being while others cease to exist, so this page should remain a dynamic one that can be checked again and again.
 Hopefully, it also facilitates many a travel plan as well.

-By necessity, Alaska’s railway is detached from other parts of the U.S.A. as a consequence of geography but there still is one going through its wild Nordic landscape.
+Alaska’s railway is detached from other parts of the U.S.A. as a consequence of geography but there still is one going through its wild Nordic landscape.
 Timetabling for passenger services is seasonal, but the network extends north from Seward to Fairbanks calling at such places as Whittier, Anchorage and Denali.
 The last of these is an access point for the National Park containing North America’s continental top.

 Frequencies typically involve one departure in each direction a day, so this may not a strong option for a day trip.
 Journey times can be long too with trains between Anchorage and Fairbanks taking a whole day though others trips may be shorter.
 This is a way to sample the scenic surroundings of the railway and Alaska’s countryside has plenty of majesty that gets lost if you just fly over it.